 ErrorDocument 404 /path/of/custom/error/file ErrorDocument 403 /path/of/custom/error/file ErrorDocument 500 /path/of/custom/error/file ErrorDocument 503 /path/of/custom/error/file ErrorDocument 504 /path/of/custom/error/file

-Note: you may also redirect to some other URL in the event of these HTTP status return code.
-For redirection, you can just add URL next to each code like below.
+Note: you may also redirect to some other URL in the event of these HTTP status return codes.
+For redirection, you can just add a URL next to each code, like below.

 ErrorDocument 404 https://geekflare.com/errorpage ErrorDocument 403 https://geekflare.com/errorpage ErrorDocument 500 https://geekflare.com/errorpage ErrorDocument 503 https://geekflare.com/errorpage ErrorDocument 504 https://geekflare.com/errorpage